cavaok/universal_advex/README.md

 To answer this question, we conducted a comparative study of Multilayer Perceptrons (MLPs) vs Dynamical Systems Architectures.

 ### DYNAMICAL SYSTEMS ARCHITECTURES
-- Iterarive Denoising Autoencoder
+- Iterarive Denoising Autoencoder (see files marked auto for architecture)
-- NEED TO FILL IN DEFINITION HERE (denoising autoencoders can be repurposed for classification tasks, what happens when we iterate, etc.)

-- Iterative Hadamard Model
+- Iterative Hadamard Model (see files marked hadamard)
-- NEED TO FILL IN DEFINITION HERE (here is the structure, we are trying them iteratively)

 ## Research HighlightsNon
 - Trained and evaluated 200+ models with varying architectures --> Moved forward with 45 models